shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-via-rtb.md

 ### Buy third-party inventory

-To run the campaign on inventory from other members of the Xandr platform and from external partners and exchanges (also known as **RTB** inventory), check the **Buy Third-Party Inventory** box.
+To run the campaign on inventory from other members of the Microsoft Advertising platform and from external partners and exchanges (also known as **RTB** inventory), check the **Buy Third-Party Inventory** box.
 Then decide how you want to pay for third-party inventory (per impression, per click, and/or per conversion) and define